 Contains information regarding cells that the master node or the source node suggests the target gNB to consider configuring.

-Including CSI-RS measurement results in candidateCellInfoListMN is not supported in this version of the specification.
+For (NG)EN-DC including CSI-RS measurement results in candidateCellInfoListMN is not supported in this version of the specification.
+For NR-DC, including SSB and/or CSI-RS measurement results in candidateCellInfoListMN is supported.